evcc-io/evcc/sim/readme.md

   * **pv**: simulates a pv.
 A free number of "pv" meters is allowed (one for each pv)
   * **battery**: simulates a battery.
 A free number of "battery" meters are allowed (one for each battery)
   * **home**: simulates the power consumption of your home - the value can be controlled using your simulation program.
 A free number of "home" meters is allowed - but the sense can be questioned

-A mixture of real devices and sim-devices is not supported.

 ## Configuration evcc.yaml
 The various meters, charger, vehicles, switches and the simulator must be configured in the .yaml file for the simulator to work correctly.